Lazarre Seymour Simckes: Cross-cultural educator

 Simckes has tried to bring all his talents and experiences to bear in his efforts among Israelis and Palestinians.
 He made "fostering cross-cultural insights and empathy" in the "interlocked perspectives surrounding the Arab/Israeli encounter" the core of his Fulbright year in Israel, at the University of Haifa.

 Among his initiatives were a creative writing seminar, "The Mirror of Fiction", and a two-way live interactive video workshop, "Celebrating Differences", broadcast on February 27, 1996.
 The live interactive TV seminar linked American high school students in the United States with Jewish and Arab students (both Israeli and Palestinian) in Israel.
 "He created a live bridge and prompted the participants to share their experiences on handling differences," helping the students gain new insights about one another.

 To prepare for the Israeli video program, broadcast through the Massachusetts Corporation for Educational Telecommunications, Simckes made frequent visits to Nazareth, Beit Hagefen, and Jish to find students who were comfortable with writing spontaneously, and sharing their writing on the air—and prepared to listen, not just "to yell at each other."

 Use of language

 Simckes has strong feelings about the use of English in workshops that involve both Israeli and Palestinians, because it is a "bridge language" and a "diffuser of power" in a political sense, interrupting "the implication of power through language."

 He believes that the ability to listen is critical to both writing and healing, and hopes his writing workshops strengthen that skill.
 If people "can hear each other," he says, "they become a community."

-From 2019-2020 he taught the Bar Ilan University course "A Prose Laboratory," focusing on spontaneous writing.
+From 2019 to 2020 he taught the Bar Ilan University course "A Prose Laboratory," focusing on spontaneous writing.